HuggingGraph: Understanding the Supply Chain of LLM Ecosystem: Experiment and Finding

 \textit{This highlights a broader issue in the AI community, where a significant number of models and datasets lack consistent and structured documentation on the supply chain.
 This reflects the need of more transparent disclosure.}

-\textbf{Degree distribution} of a graph describes how node degrees (the number of edges connected to a node) are distributed across the graph.
+\textbf{Degree distribution} shows how node degrees (the number of edges connected to a node) are distributed across the graph.
 Figure~\ref{fig:degree_distribution} illustrates the indegree and outdegree distribution of the graph.
 We show not only the total distribution but also the distribution of six types of nodes, including base models, fine-tuned models, adapter models, quantization models, merged models, and datasets.

-We made two interesting observations. (i) This degree distribution in our supply chain graph shows a heavy-tailed behavior.
+We observe that the degree distribution in our supply chain graph is \textbf{heavy-tailed}.
 In particular, the indegree distribution shows a large spread across different categories.
 The outdegree distribution follows a similar pattern but may differ in specific cases (e.g., adapters seem to have a more restricted degree distribution).
-The \update{\textbf{heavy-tailed behavior}} suggests that most nodes have low degrees, while a few central nodes (hubs) dominate the graph.
-In particular, the dataset \textit{macrocosm-os/images} has the highest indegree value of 550, and \textit{Mistral-7B-v0.1} from ``mistral AI'' has the highest outdegree value of 1,093.
+This {heavy-tailed behavior} suggests that most nodes have low degrees, while a few central nodes (hubs) dominate the graph.
+In particular, the dataset \textit{macrocosm-os/images} has the highest indegree 550, and dataset \textit{Mistral-v0.1} from ``mistral AI'' has the highest outdegree 1,093.
 Specifically, the base models act as high-degree hub nodes as they are heavily used by other task-specific models.

 \textbf{Finding \#1}: \textit{The LLM supply chain graph is medium-scale, sparse, and heavy-tailed distribution.
 However, a significant number of models and datasets lack metadata, highlighting the need for more transparent supply chain documentation.}